holdenellismain/HomeFieldAdvantage/README.md

 ## Points of Future Exploration
 1. Do teams outperform their xG more often at home?
 2. How does MLS compare for travel and rest advantages with its longer travel distances?
+3. Could other leagues with worse attendance offer more insight into the correlation between attendance and winning?
-3. A more complex model for yellow cards/fouls
+4. A more complex model for yellow cards/fouls

 ## Sources
 - Team and match data - [FBref](https://fbref.com)